The ultimate guide to Guangzhou

 Credit: Hym Chu

 Taian Table , now fêted with two Michelin stars, is wildly popular for its rotating, European-meets-Asian degustation menu which spotlights luxe ingredients like caviar and sea urchin.
-For a cheeky nightcap, head to SanYou , a stylish cocktail bar from the same team behind Hope & Sesame, which spins Chinese spirits and liquors into complex concoctions.
+For a cheeky nightcap, head to SanYou, a stylish cocktail bar from the same team behind Hope & Sesame, which spins Chinese spirits and liquors into innovative concoctions.

 Where to stay